JoshFratis/Big-Ideas/README.md

 # Big-Ideas
-**This project is a simple name repetition program.** Users will provide their name and the number of times they want their name to be repeated, and the program will print their name out that many times.
-Simple and feature-complete!
+**This project is a program to test if users are worthy of pursuing the Holy Grail.** Users will provide their name and are asked to answer a question determining if they know the path to the final treasure.

 Group Members:
 - Nicholas Cassano (nfc17)